natshoff/career_fieldwork/workflows/02_process_uas_data.md

 ## Process in Metashape

+This section of the workflow describes how to process UAS data for the CAREER project.
+It is a more specific version of the [Earth Lab metashape workflow](https://github.com/earthlab/el-drones/blob/master/docs/03_post-mission_agisoft_metashape_workflow.md), which was developed by Megan Cattau from a guide posted in this [Agisoft forum post](https://www.agisoft.com/forum/index.php?topic=7851.0).
+Also see Megan Cattau's [UASWorkflows repo](https://github.com/mcattau/UASWorkflows).

+### Steps
+0. If you are operating on CU Boulder research computing resources, before the FIRST time you ever use Metashape, run this line of code from the terminal:

+   echo "umask 0000" >> ~/.metashape

+   This will ensure that all of your Metashape files and directories have open permissions (the default settings are a pain)
+2. Open Metashape and save project in a sensible place (File -> save)
+   - To open metashape on  CURC, open a terminal and type the following code lines:
+        - source ~/.metashape
+        - metashape
+    - When saving your file, keep the file naming structure as the plot or transect directory you are working in and add _METASHAPE to the end.
+If you are processing for Macrosystems, add either M300_METASHAPE or MINI2_METASHAPE to the end.
+4. Set preferences (Tools -> preferences)
+    - -> GPU-> Check box for GPU if there is one available, check box for Use CPU when performing…)
+5. Import photos (Workflow menu in top toolbar -> add photos (or folder--adding the entire folder is often easiest))
+    - Select single (e.g., Phantom4Pro camera) or multi-camera system (e.g., Kernel camera (Micasense))
+    - - When uploading a folder of images for a multi-camera system, will need to select “Multi-camera system: arrange images based on meta data.”
+It is okay to have subfolders included in the folder (i.e. adding a folder with subfolders of "Camera1" and "Camera2" will add all photos from both subfolders).
+    - Import all photos, including reflectance cal target photos (if you have them, i.e. for MicaSense camera) (have to repeat this if images are in separate folders)
+    - Note: Cal photos need to go in a separate folder for calibration images in the Workspace pane.
+They are often automatically detected at import (if noted in metadata), automatically detected at the next step, or manually moved later.
+6. Clean up photos
+    - Manually remove outlier photos (e.g.,  taken during take-off) in Model workspace
+    - Check camera calibration (from EXIF files) (tools-> Camera calibration) exiftool
+7. Convert GPS coordinates of your geotagged images to match the coordinate system of your project.
+Use the "convert" tab under the "Reference" panel and select the coordinate system from the "coordinate System" under "Convert Reference" dialog box.
+Verify coordinate system of imagery by clicking on chunk in Workspace pane and looking in bottom left corner.
+    - For all CAREER project imagery, convert coordinates to EPSG::26913.
+9. Estimate image quality
+    - In Photos workspace, change view to detailed > select all photos > right-click > Estimate Image Quality...
+    - Disable all images that have an image quality below 0.7
+10. Align photos (workflow->) same as generating sparse point cloud
+    - High accuracy, generic preselection, reference preselection
+    - Under advanced, check Adaptive model fitting
+    - CAREER uses 40,000 & 10,000 for key and tie point limits
+11. Clean sparse point cloud (Model > GRADUAL SELECTION).
+Remove all points with high reprojection error (choose a value below 1, suggest using 0.5-0.8 ) and high reconstruction uncertainty (try to find the 'natural threshold' by moving the slider).
+12. Adjust bounding box to be just at the boundary of the furthest out flight lines
+13. Optimize Cameras (tools ->) to improve alignment accuracy
+    - Check all but bottom left one (Fit k4) when using DJI imagery.
+Don’t check advanced (Adaptive camera model fitting and est tie point covariance)
+    - Agisoft’s description of through correspondence (AIS): Optimize cameras - you refine the camera calibration parameter values based on the calculated values after the images are aligned.
+18. Build Dense point cloud (workflow ->)
+    - Ultra high quality
+    - Aggressive depth filtering
+    - check box for calculate point colors)
+23. Build DEM from dense cloud (workflow ->)
+    - For orthomosaic generation – faster than mesh (but mesh may be required for complex terrain)
+    - Geographic type, check that it’s correct projection
+    - Source data: dense cloud
+    - Interpolation: Extrapolated (interpolation – enabled would leave elevation values only for areas seen by a camera)
+    - Check resolution
+24. Build orthomosaic based on DEM (workflow ->)
+    - DEM surface
+    - Select if you want blending, otherwise Mosaic (default)
+    - Enable hole filling
+    - Check pixel size (can check meters button)
+33. Export results to the 'metashape/metashape_outputs' folder for your project
+        - Right click on the Dense Cloud and 'Export Dense Cloud...'
+Export the points with the appropriate name and then '_POINTCLOUD'.
+The filetype will be .laz (the default)
+             - Since CAREER project transects point clouds are large, these will need to be tiled.
+In the dense cloud export dialogue (after you choose your file name), check the box next to "Split in blocks (m):" and then put in your block size.
+For CAREER processing, use 100x100m.
+        - Right click on the orthomosaic and 'Export Orthomosaic...'
+Export the orthomosaic with the appropriate name and then '_ORTHO'.
+If you have a shapefile boundary loaded up (see above),
+34. Generate the processing report
+    - File -> Export -> Generate Report
+    - Keep all defaults, but re-name it to the appropriate name and then "_report".
+Click 'ok'
+    - Make sure it exports in the 'Outputs' folder for your project with the right name

 ## Document that you've finished the process
 * Make sure to mark down that the processing is complete on the [data processing spreadsheet](https://docs.google.com/spreadsheets/d/1QifnM6ORmHZaS2IsCR-tbr5HOFIdyin8sbgU08rIpkE/edit?usp=sharing) by putting your initials in the column of each output